 Raia's Spring 07 course "Roman

-Women."
+Women" and two Latin Funerary Inscriptions.
 A native of Brockton, MA, she has a passionate interest in

 mythology and plans to enroll in a Classics Study Abroad summer session.